usmansbk/userbase-api-server-template/README.md

 #### Deploy

-Build your project's encrypted `.env.vault` file
+- Build your project's encrypted `.env.vault` file

 ```sh
 npx dotenv-vault build
 ```

+- Commit and push changes to trigger action

-- Trigger action and wait for build it to finish
+- Wait for CI build to finish successfully

 - Create a new [Web Service](https://dashboard.render.com/create?type=web) using the new image from dockerhub

+- Click the Advanced button and add your `DOTENV_KEY` environment variable